-While this isn’t for everyone, designers and creatives in general will be happy to know that iPadOS will support custom fonts, allowing you to use a range of previously-unsupported fonts to create gorgeous graphics and documents.
-It’ll be easy to install them too, with a dedicated section coming to the iPad’s App Store.
+While this isn't for everyone, designers and creatives in general will be happy to know that iPadOS supports custom fonts, allowing you to use a range of previously-unsupported fonts to create gorgeous graphics and documents.
+It'll be easy to install them too, with a dedicated section coming to the iPad's App Store.

 And most features of iOS 13, too!

-And of course, iPadOS comes with all the headline features of iOS 13 including the much-requested Dark Mode, a redesigned Photos app, the Apple ID sign-in option for third-party apps, enhancements to AR, custom Memoji in the Message app and a whole bunch more.
+And of course, iPadOS comes with all the headline features of iOS 13 including Dark Mode, a redesigned Photos app, the Apple ID sign-in option for third-party apps, enhancements to AR, custom Memoji in the Message app and a whole bunch more.

 Apple has always said that it has no plans to merge iPad and Mac.
 Apple CEO Tim Cook once compared such devices as being like a Toaster-Refrigerator, suggesting that it's better to do one thing well, rather than try to merge two very different functions.

 Despite this, Apple is bringing even more macOS-like features to the iPad with iPadOS.
 These improvements will make the iPad more suitable for work related tasks, for example, being about to have more than two documents open in Pages at once, and being able to download content from the web.

 These are features that will improve the credentials of the iPad as a replacement for your Mac, maybe even making it feasible that you could replace your Mac with an iPad.